 - The pixie mullet — seen on Katherine Langford — blends modern flair with retro edge.
 It’s bold, textured, and easy to style with proper product support.

-Ladies Hair Styles #3.
+Best Hair Styles for Women #3.
 Layers & Photogenic Bangs

 - Face‑framing layers soften features and work across hair types; great for adding shape and movement.